LucasEnard/formation-template-python/README.md

 ```
 cat toto.csv
 ```
-or use `"cat tata.csv"` if needed.
+or use `"cat tata.csv"` if needed.<br>
+**IMPORTANT**: If the file doens't exist you may not have restarted the operation on the management portal therefore nothing happened !<br>
+To do that, double click on the operation and select restart ( or deactivate then double click again and activate)<br>
+You may need to [test](#75-testing) again

 <br><br>
 To access the Iris DataBase you will need to access the management portal and seek [System Explorer] then [SQL] then [Go].
 Now you can enter in the [Execute Query] :